kubernetes-sigs/gateway-api-inference-extension/conformance/reports/v0.4.0/gateway/istio/README.md

 ## Reproduce

-To reproduce the test environment and run the conformance tests, choose **either** minikube **or** OpenShift as your deployment environment:
+To reproduce the test environment and run the conformance tests, choose **one** of these deployment environments:

 ### Option A: Minikube Environment